hujhax/austin-improv-wiki/ColdTowne Theater.md

 ## History
 The theater was founded by the improv troupe [[ColdTowne (troupe)|ColdTowne]] after they were displaced from New Orleans by [http://en.wikipedia.org/wiki/Hurricane_Katrina Hurricane Katrina].
-Later, Coldtowne Theater was featured in The Huffington Post.

-## More Information
-* [http://www.huffingtonpost.com/2013/04/23/drunk-heckler-apologizes-_n_3137841.html "Drunk Heckler Apologizes With Note, Cupcakes"]: an article featuring the theater in *The Huffington Post*.